-Nick hails from the DC metro area where he has lived most of his life.
+Nick hails from the DC metro area where he has lived most of his life, though Nick’s family is largely from Athens, GA and is also where he lived for 5 years during elementary school.
 He is a Registered Nurse and began his career at Johns Hopkins Hospital in Baltimore, MD working in the Cardiovascular ICU, taking care of postoperative patients after heart surgery.
 He later transitioned into emergency medicine, surgery, and substance abuse treatment.

 He has a passion for anatomy and physiology and has studied under the top medical professionals in the world at Johns Hopkins Hospital.
 He believes having a detailed understanding of the physical body and how it operates at a cellular level enhances your ability to practice and instruct yoga.